paninij/paninij/site/src/_man/p3/ch11_pipeline_pattern.md

       void run() {...}
     }
     ```
+    {: .code-with-line-numbers}

     Every capsule can have a design block, it effectively marks the capsule as a
     high level component that is composed out of other capsules.
 In our case,
     the best choice would be to give the Pipeline capsule such a block.
 This
     declarative design block (lines 2-5) declares one of each Stage capsule
     types (line 3).
-On line 4 we link each pipeline stage in the order: Average �
+On line 4 we link each pipeline stage in the order: Average
-    Sum � Min � Max � Sink.
+    &rarr; Sum &rarr; Min &rarr; Max &rarr; Sink.

 ## Implementation

 ### Capsules implementing Stage

-The behaviour of these capsules is fairly straightforward.
-Every time the
+The behavior of these capsules is fairly straightforward.
+Every time `consume()`
-consume is called they accumulate state and then call the consume procedure on
+is called, they accumulate state and then call the `consume()` procedure on
 the next capsule (line 4) in the pipeline.
 They behave in a similar manner for
-the report procedure as well.
+the `report()` procedure as well.

 **Listing 11.5:** *Implementations of the pipeline stages*
 ``` java